Free Read #1: Second Chance at Stonybrook

 Sophie closed her eyes.
 She could almost feel Ellen’s worry reach through the ether in waves.

-‘I know you did, Ellen.
+‘I know you meant well, Ellen.
 Don’t worry.
 We’ve declared a truce and he’s letting me stay until I find another place, and tomorrow I’m going to look at a little cottage near Grasmere.’

 ‘I’m so sorry, Sophie.
-Peter was right.
+Peter is right.
 Sometimes I’m like a sledgehammer.’

 Oh, hell, hell, hell.

 If she had an ounce of brains she'd pack and leave now.